mmbman/Katagiri/annotated-fukanzazengi.md

 > Once you have adjusted your posture, take a breath and exhale fully, rock your body right and left, and settle into steady, immovable sitting.

 - “Settle into steady, immovable sitting” might be translated as “sitting in zazen silently and immobile.”
 Here *immovable* or *immobile* has a meaning beyond simply staying still physically, because mind and body are closely connected.
-This is discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1”](1979-06-09-Fukanzazengi-Talk-1).
+This is discussed in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 2”](1979-06-10-Fukanzazengi-Talk-2): “*Immobile* means just sit physically, and also mentally, psychologically, you must be completely one with sitting.”

 > Think of not thinking, "Not thinking --what kind of thinking is that?"
 Nonthinking.
 This is the essential art of zazen.